 The ability to communicate, collaborate, and creatively solve problems are valued skills in any career field.
 CMTA students acquire these skills through hands-on, student oriented classes that nurture critical thinking, encourage creative problem solving, and impart effective communication principles.

-The CMTA Department offers four areas of study: the Communication Option (H012), the Electronic Media Option (H035) and Certificate (H036), the Theater Option (H011), and the CMTA Integrated Studies Option (H043).
+The CMTA Department offers three areas of study: the Communication Option (H012), the Theater Option (H011), and the CMTA Integrated Studies Option (H043).
 Students follow a flexible course of study to prepare them for transfer to a four-year institution or immediate entry into the job market.

 the skills you need are at hcc